St. Francis' Canossian College: Summer uniform

 White short sleeve dress with turn-down collar and pleated bottom, blue waist belt, blue skinny tie, white short socks and black leather shoes.

 Navy blue or black or white cardigan or sweater of simple style is allowed when necessary.

 White slip is compulsory to even out the high transparency of the white uniform dress.
 No other garment can be used as a substitute.

 Winter uniform

 Navy blue jumper with pleated bottom, white long sleeve turn-down collar blouse, blue waist belt, blue skinny tie, navy blue short socks and black leather shoes.

 Navy blue or black cardigan or sweater of simple style is allowed when necessary.

 School tie

 The school tie of junior forms and senior forms are different.
 Form One to Form Four students wear azure plain skinny tie.
 Form Five to Form Six students wear cerulean school badge patterned skinny tie.

 Sports uniform

-Sports shirt corresponding to the color associated with the house and navy blue athletic shorts.
+Sports shirt corresponding to the color associated with the house and navy blue athletic pants.